hackur/redux-replicate/README.md

 You typically shouldn't need to use this, as state changes should almost always occur as a result of `store.dispatch(action)`.
 But it may be useful for keeping a store's state synchronized with some data source which doesn't rely on actions.
 If using `reducerKeys`, the `nextState` is expected to be an object and is merged into the current state, similar to React's `setState`.
 If not using `reducerKeys`, the `nextState` replaces the current state entirely.

+### store.replication

+An array containing each `replication` object (options) passed to the `replicate` function (this package's default export).
+In most cases, this will contain only a single `replication` object, but it's mostly used internally for cases where multiple `replicate` enhancers are applied.

 ### store.onReady (Function readyCallback)

 You can use this if you know your replicator(s) asynchronously initialize the store's state and would like to do something immediately after initialization.
-The `readyCallback` will receive the `key` and `store` as arguments.
+The `readyCallback` will receive the `store` within an object.

+### store.readyCallbacks

+Used internally for holding each `readyCallback` passed to `store.onReady`.

 ### store.initializedReplication